PyxelM/alucinara/content/meta/plot draft 2.md

 Returning to the preacher, Blueberry enquires about the city, and decides to flee there.
 The chapter ends with Toadstool watching Blueberry as he is given a map to Lichenia and walks through a gateway the preacher had made and enters the 0th Realm forest to find the city.

 #### Chapter 3
-Chapter 3 focusses on Fungula, and begins with her waking up to find Blueberry, grizzled and malnourished, a week after the last chapter.
+Chapter 3 focusses on Riverbelle, and begins with her waking up to find Blueberry, grizzled and malnourished, a week after the last chapter.
 He had finally made his way to the city.